 Snif's brand ethos is such: "A great scent should break hearts, not the bank."
 Launched in 2020 by Phil Riportella and Bryan Edwards, this genderless (and vegan and cruelty-free) direct-to-consumer fragrance and candle brand allows customers to test out scents at home before they commit to buying full-sized versions.

-Based in Brooklyn, Alder is a genderless skin-care and hair-care line founded by longtime best friends who've worked in the beauty and design industries together for more than a decade.
+Based in Brooklyn, NY, Alder is a genderless skin-care and hair-care line founded by longtime best friends who've worked in the beauty and design industries together for more than a decade.
 The range currently includes hair- and skin-care products, including a collection of beautiful black obsidian tools (yes please, gua sha).

-5. Noto Botanics
+11. Noto Botanics

 This gender-fluid, multi-use and natural cosmetic line is also vegan and cruelty-free.
 It's run by makeup artist Gloria Noto, who told Allure, "It's important for me to connect with my community through my work, as a business owner, and as a queer woman.
 This felt like a conduit to pursuing and cultivating that connection and care in an authentic and honest way that feels very personal and close to me."
 Every sale of the brand's Agender Oil goes to non-profits like Planned Parenthood, the Audre Lorde Project, ACLU and Black Mama's Matter.
-To date, Noto has raised more than $22,000 in donations.

-7. Jecca Blac
+12. Jecca Blac